terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `number`;
 Gets the step increment value to use if the rendered input supports the concept of incremental steps (i.e. `range` types).

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. `rbl-input.step` RBL Framework calculation value
+1. `rbl-input.step` RBLe Framework calculation value
 1. `model.step` property
 1. `1` if no value provided.